aaron-imani/icse26/README.md

-# Supplementary Material for Submission #3457
+# Inside Out: Uncovering How Comment Internalization Steers LLMs for Better or Worse

 ## Setup Instructions